Nairolf138/GestMat/README.md

 ## Getting Started

+This project requires a recent Node.js version because Vite relies on the `crypto.hash` API available from Node.js 20 onwards.
+Make sure your environment uses **Node 20** or newer before installing dependencies.

 1. Copy `backend/.env.example` to `backend/.env` and edit values if needed.
    **Make sure to set `JWT_SECRET`** or the API will refuse to start.
    Copy `frontend/.env.example` to `frontend/.env` as well.